-We discussed the ubiquity of information to all facets of life and the current reality of a knowledge-driven world characterized by information explosion.
+We discussed the ubiquity of information to all facets of life and the current reality of a knowledge-driven world characterised by information explosion.
 The dire necessity to ferret out relevant information from a plethora of sources is the major thrust of information retrieval.
-The objects of information retrieval include prompt dissemination of information, filtering of information, providing the right amount of information at the right time, providing a browsing capability, getting information in an economical way, provision of current literature, interface for interpersonal communication and personal help.
-Chowdhury summarized the six functions of information retrieval as follows:
+The objects of information retrieval include prompt dissemination of information, filtering of information, providing the right amount of information in an economical way, provision of current literature, interface for interpersonal communication and personal help.
+Chowdhury summarised the six functions of information retrieval as follows:

-- (a) Identify the source of information relevant to areas of interest of the target user's community - (b) Analyze the contents of the sources - (c) Represent the contents of the analyzed sources for matching users' queries - (d) Match the search statement with the stored databases - (e) Retrieve the information that is relevant - (f) Make necessary adjustments in the system based on feedback from the users.

-Rashid also labeled the six functions as:
+- (a) Identify the source of information relevant to areas of interest of the target users' community. - (b) Analyse the contents of the sources. - (c) Represent the contents of the analysed sources for matching users' queries. - (d) Match the search statement with the stored databases. - (e) Retrieve the information that is relevant. - (f) Make necessary adjustments in the system based on feedback from the users.
+Rashid also labeled the six functions as: (i) acquisition, (ii) content analysis, (iii) Content presentation,

-- (i) acquisition

-- (ii) content analysis,

-- (iii) Content presentation

-- (iv) creation of store,

-- (v) creation of search method, and
+(iv) creation of store, (v) creation of search method, and (iv) Dissemination.

-- (iv) Dissemination